Alison Redford was first elected MLA for the constituency of Calgary-Elbow on March 3, 2008.

-Alison was born on March 7, 1965 in Kitimat, British Columbia and grew up all over Canada and overseas before settling in Calgary as a teenager.
+Ms. Redford was born on March 7, 1965 in Kitimat, British Columbia and grew up all over Canada and overseas before settling in Calgary as a teenager.
 She graduated from Bishop Carroll High School in Calgary and completed her post-secondary education at the University of Saskatchewan College Of Law in 1988.
-Alison and her husband, Glen Jermyn, have one daughter, Sarah.
+She and her husband, Glen Jermyn, have one daughter, Sarah.

-Returning home to Calgary from Ottawa, Alison articled at Rooney Prentice.
+Returning home to Calgary from Ottawa, she articled at Rooney Prentice.
 She then worked in a small partnership before opening her own law firm, gaining practical experience as a small business owner.

-Throughout the 1990s, Alison worked as a technical advisor on constitutional and legal reform issues in Africa for the European Union, the Commonwealth Secretariat and both the Canadian and Australian governments.
+Throughout the 1990s, Ms. Redford worked as a technical advisor on constitutional and legal reform issues in Africa for the European Union, the Commonwealth Secretariat and both the Canadian and Australian governments.
 Her work in Africa focused on human rights litigation, education programs and policy reform initiatives.

 Over the course of her career, Alison has also undertaken assignments in Bosnia and Herzegovina, Serbia, Namibia, Uganda, Zimbabwe, Mozambique and the Philippines.